LeaseCrunch Blog

 Read about ASC 842 & other lease accounting topics

 Although they are different in timelines, this proclamation runs alongside the new ASC 842 lease accounting standard, which went into effect for public company fiscal years starting after December 15, 2018, and for all other FASB GAAP organizations with fiscal years starting after December 15, 2021.
-Both are attempts to make financial information more clear and leases represented as closer to their definition: as a means to finance the right to use an asset.
+Both are attempts to make financial information more clear and to represent leases more similarly to their definition: as a means to finance the right to use an asset.

 The GASB 87 implementation date was June 15, 2021.